ArnavM3434/GPUOptimizedCNN/README.md

 # GPUOptimizedCNN

-See attached pdf explaining how I sped up the forward pass
+See attached report explaining how I sped up the forward pass